-Based solely upon review of the copies of such reports furnished to SIGA and written representations from certain of SIGA's executive officers and directors that no other such reports were required, SIGA believes that during the fiscal year ended December 31, 2015, no director failed to file on a timely basis a report relating to a transaction as required by Section 16(a) of the Exchange Act.
+Based solely upon review of the copies of such reports furnished to SIGA and written representations from certain of SIGA's executive officers and directors that no other such reports were required, SIGA believes that during the fiscal year ended December 31, 2017, other than with respect to a single Form 4 that was filed two days after the applicable deadline which stated that Dr. Eric Rose, Executive Chairman, exercised 465,000 stock appreciation rights, no director and no executive officer failed to file on a timely basis a report relating to a transaction as required by Section 16(a) of the Exchange Act.